Some cultural norms in Swiss schools are very different from what you as Expat might be familiar with!

-For those parents coming from countries outside continental Europe, the Swiss school system will seem very different.
-Here are some of the features of the Swiss system:
+For those parents coming from countries outside continental Europe, the local Swiss school system will seem very different.

 - Children walk to school on their own from as young as 4 years old and parents are discouraged to drive/walk their children to school.